Timothy M. Pawlik: Career

 Clinically, Pawlik's focus is on alimentary tract surgery, particularly hepatic, pancreatic and biliary diseases.
 He also has an interest in medical ethics.
-Expertscape, which evaluates professionals based on scientific publications, ranks Pawlik as the world's top expert in the removal of all or part of the liver (hepatectomy), and the world's number two expert in bile duct cancer (cholangiocarcinoma).

 Upon completion of his surgical training and fellowships, Pawlik joined the faculty at Johns Hopkins University as an associate professor for the School of Medicine and co-director of the Center for Surgical Trials and Outcomes.
 While overseeing the Johns Hopkins Liver Tumor Center, he was appointed the new director of surgical oncology at the Johns Hopkins University School of Medicine.
 He later served as the John L. Cameron, M.D., Professor of Alimentary Tract Diseases.
 During these years, he was a frequent national and international lecturer on management of hepatobiliary malignancies, as well as an executive council member of the Society of Surgical Oncology, American Hepato-Pancreato-Biliary Association, and the Association for Academic Surgery.
 While at Johns Hopkins, Pawlik was awarded honorary memberships in the Royal Australasian College of Surgeons and the Brazilian Society of Surgical Oncology.

-Pawlik eventually left Johns Hopkins in 2016 to become Chair of the Department of Surgery and the Urban Meyer III and Shelley Meyer Chair for Cancer Research at The Ohio State University and Surgeon-in-Chief at The Ohio State University Wexner Medical Center.
+Pawlik eventually left Johns Hopkins in 2016 to become Chair of the Department of Surgery and the Urban Meyer III and Shelley Meyer Chair for Cancer Research at Ohio State University and Surgeon-in-Chief at The Ohio State University Wexner Medical Center.
 In addition, he is Secretary/Treasurer for OSU Physicians, Inc., a multi-specialty physician’s group.

 Since joining Ohio State, Pawlik has been awarded honorary memberships in Mexican Association for Surgery of the Alimentary Tract, and the Society of General Surgeons of Perú.
 He has been listed as a “Top Doctor” by U.S. News and World Report, Newsweek, Castle Connolly and local publications in both Baltimore and Columbus.

-Beyond his immediate institutions, Pawlik has given over 300 invited talks both nationally and internationally in 25 different countries and has served as past-President of the Association for Academic Surgery,past-President of the Americas Hepato-Pancreato-Biliary Association, as well as President of the Association for Academic Surgery Foundation and the 2021-22 co-President of the Surgical Biology II Club.Additional memberships include the American Surgical Association; Society of Surgical Oncology; Society of Surgery of the Alimentary Tract; the Halsted Society; and the Society of Clinical Surgery.
+Beyond his immediate institutions, Pawlik has given over 300 invited talks both nationally and internationally in 25 different countries and has served as past-President of the Association for Academic Surgery, past-President of the Americas Hepato-Pancreato-Biliary Association, as well as President of the Association for Academic Surgery Foundation and the 2021-22 co-President of the Surgical Biology II Club.
+Additional memberships include the American Surgical Association; Society of Surgical Oncology; Society of Surgery of the Alimentary Tract; the Halsted Society; and the Society of Clinical Surgery.